rhiza-research/grafana-weaver/README.md

 - Unit tests for all core functions
 - Integration tests for main workflows
 - Test fixtures for sample Grafana dashboards
-- Mock objects for Terraform and external dependencies
+- Mock objects for Grafana API and external dependencies

 Coverage reports are generated in `htmlcov/` directory.